mitre/saf/README.md

 Threshold files are used in CI to ensure minimum compliance levels and validate control severities and statuses using `saf validate threshold`

+See the wiki for more information on [template files](https://github.com/mitre/saf/wiki/Validation-with-Thresholds).

 ```
-generate threshold      Generate a compliance template for "saf validate threshold"
+generate threshold      Generate a compliance template for "saf validate threshold".
+                        Default output states that you must have your current
+                        control counts or better (More Passes and/or less
+                        Fails/Skips/Not Applicable/No Impact/Errors)

   OPTIONS
     -c, --generateControlIds  Validate control IDs have the correct severity